flyboy85749/Basic-Portfolio/README.md

 ## Usage

-This was my first attempt at creating a portfolio as part of the Univeristy of Arizona Coding Bootcamp, and I was very heppy with the result.
+This was my first attempt at creating a portfolio as part of the Univeristy of Arizona Coding Bootcamp, and I was very happy with the result.
 Not the most sophisticated design, but clean and effective.
 It is best viewed on laptops or tablets.